LOADING ...

 Don: Are you New York?

-Phyllis: Yeah, you can't tell!
+Phyllis: Yeah, you tell!
+Huh?

 No . . .

-Phyllis: I tell you something, so it really means that I'm losing my accent, you know, because the other day I was talking to someone and they couldn't guess either, well, I asked them, I said to them, "Where do you think I'm from?"
+Phyllis: I tell you something, so it really means that I'm losing my accent, you know, because the other day I was talking to and they couldn't guess either, well, I asked them, I said to them, "Where do you think I'm from?"
 And you know they said, they said, "New Jersey," you know, so, and New Jersey accent is really completely different, you know?
-Like, it depends so, if you come from Patterson, it's different from Trenton and Orange County, but you know, I say "Orange" like this, "Orange," 'cause that's in California say, "Orange," you know?
+Like, it depends so, if you come from Patterson, it's different from Trenton and Orange County, but you know, I say "Orange" like this, "Orange," 'cause that's in California they say, "Orange," you know?

-Don: the, what's the matter with uh, Debris?
+What's the, what's the matter with uh, Debris?

-That's one thing I stayed away from.
+Phyllis: That's one thing I away from.

-Don: Alright, you're . . .
+Alright, you're free . . .

 Hamburgers.